Connection (OneRepublic song)

 "Connection" is a song by American pop rock band OneRepublic.
 The song was released as a single via digital download on June 26, 2018.
+The song was sent as a radio single.

 It was written by band members Ryan Tedder, Brent Kutzle, as well as Zach Skelton, Noel Zancanella and Jacob Kasher.

 Commercial performance

 "Connection" sold 32,000 digital copies in its first week and debuted on the Billboard Digital Songs Sales chart at number 23.
 The song was also streamed for over 10.8 million times and peaked at number twenty-one on the Billboard Bubbling Under Hot 100 chart.

 Music video

 The official music video for the song was released on August 28, 2018, through Vevo.
 As of October 1, 2022, the video has achieved over 24 million views.

 The video's setting is within the Oculus New York's World Trade Center station, with lead singer Ryan Tedder wandering around looking for a 'connection' to end his loneliness.
 Various extras dressed in business attire are shown staring at the palms of their hands (like a phone screen) as an interpretive dancer performs.
 A brief cutscene shows him driving a Jeep Cherokee through Manhattan.

 A majority of the video is shot in black and white except for the last chorus, where the whole band is performing and the station is illuminated by purple lightning.
 The video was directed by Joel Pront.